Jaguars claim first Peach Belt title since 1993 with gritty win over Georgia College

 Several players from both teams were also recognized for their performances throughout the tournament.
 Augusta’s Elyse Autrey, Amari Jackson and Quinasia Abercrombie were named to the Peach Belt Conference All-Tournament Team.
 Georgia College’s Beavin and Bolden also earned All-Tournament honors after leading the Bobcats throughout the championship run.

 For Augusta, the moment was more than just a win.
-It was history restored.
+It was history restored after more than three decades without a conference title.

 Contact Rodrigo Burgos Avila at rburgosavila@augusta.edu.